Étienne Vigée: Early life and family

+Career

 Vigée was popular in the salons for his pleasant personality and quick wit.
-He was employed as a secretary to Marie Joséphine of Savoy, the Countess of Provence, wife of future king Louis XVIII, and sister in law of King Louis XVI and Marie Antoinette.
+He was employed as a secretary to Marie Joséphine of Savoy, the comtesse de Provence, wife of future King Louis XVIII, and sister-in-law of King Louis XVI and Marie Antoinette.

 He wrote poetry in praise of the French Revolution, although his enthusiasm quickly faded and he was at one point arrested as a Girondist.
-He lived long enough to write poetry both in praise of Napoleon and Louis XVIII.
+He lived long enough to write poetry both in praise of Napoleon and Louis XVIII following the Bourbon Restoration.

-He succeeded Sautreau de Marsy as editor of the poetry magazine Almanach des Muses from 1794 until 1820, and replaced La Harpe at the Lycée, but had nowhere near the same success as a teacher.
+He succeeded Sautreau de Marsy as editor of the poetry magazine Almanach des Muses from 1794 until 1820, and replaced Jean-François de La Harpe at the Lycée, but had nowhere near the same success as a teacher.

-As a playwright he was a skilled imitator of Dorat and Gresset, he put together several clever plays with many points of interest both in style and plotting.
+As a playwright, he was a skilled imitator of Claude Joseph Dorat and Jean-Baptiste-Louis Gresset; he put together several clever plays with many points of interest both in style and plotting.

 Honours

 He was appointed a Knight of the Legion of Honour (Chevalier de la Légion d'honneur).